Oak Ridge, Tennessee: Manhattan Project

+Planned community

+The location and low population helped keep the town a secret, though the settlement grew from 3,000 to 3,750 in 1942 to about 75,000 by 1945.
 Because of the large number of workers recruited to the area for the Manhattan Project, the Army planned a town for project workers at the eastern end of the valley.
 The time required for the project's completion caused the Army to opt for a relatively permanent establishment rather than an enormous camp.
+The name "Oak Ridge" was chosen for the settlement in 1943 from suggestions submitted by project employees.
+The name evoked the settlement's location along Black Oak Ridge, and officials thought the rural-sounding name "held outside curiosity to a minimum".
+The name was formally adopted in 1949.

-The architecture firm Skidmore, Owings and Merrill (SOM) was contracted to provide the layout for the town and house designs.
-SOM Partner John O. Merrill moved to Tennessee to take charge of designing the secret buildings at Oak Ridge.
+The architectural and engineering firm Skidmore, Owings & Merrill was contracted to provide the layout for the town and house designs.
+John O. Merrill moved to Tennessee to take charge of designing Oak Ridge's secret buildings.
 He directed the creation of a town, which soon had 300 mi of roads, 55 mi of railroad track, ten schools, seven theaters, 17 restaurants and cafeterias, and 13 supermarkets.
 A library with 9,400 books, a symphony orchestra, sporting facilities, church services for 17 denominations, and a Fuller Brush Company salesman served the new city and its 75,000 residents.
 No airport was built, for security reasons.
 Prefabricated modular homes, apartments, and dormitories, many made from cemesto (bonded cement and asbestos) panels, were quickly erected.
 Streets were laid out in the manner of a "planned community".

 The original streets included several main east-to-west roads, namely the Oak Ridge Turnpike, Tennessee Avenue, Pennsylvania Avenue, Hillside Road, Robertsville Road, and Outer Drive.
-North-to-south oriented streets connecting these main roads were designated "Avenues", and streets branching off from the avenues were designated "Roads", "Places", "Lanes", or "Circles".
-"Roads" connected two streets, while "Lanes" and "Places" were dead ends.
+North-to-south oriented streets connecting these main roads were designated "avenues", and streets branching off from the avenues were designated "roads", "places", "lanes", or "circles".
+"Roads" connected two streets, while "lanes" and "places" were dead ends.
 The names of the main avenues generally progressed alphabetically from east to west (e.g., Alabama Avenue in the east, Vermont Avenue in the west), and the names of the smaller streets began with the same letter as the main avenue from which they started (e.g., streets connected to Florida Avenue began with "F").

-Construction personnel swelled the wartime population of Oak Ridge to as much as 70,000.
-The dramatic population increase, and the secret nature of the project, meant chronic shortages of housing and supplies during the war years.
+The dramatic population increase and the secret nature of the project meant chronic shortages of housing and supplies during the war years.
 The town was administered by Turner Construction Company through a subsidiary named the Roane-Anderson Company.
-For most residents, however, their "landlord" was known as "MSI" (Management Services, Inc.).
+But most residents knew their "landlord" as "MSI" (Management Services, Inc.).
+All workers wore badges.
+The town was surrounded by guard towers and a fence with seven gates.

-The news of the use of the first atomic bomb against Japan on August 6, 1945, revealed to the people at Oak Ridge what they had been working on.